 To prepare your trip, you will need a European Pet Passport with up to date rabies vaccination and, to come back to the UK, a tapeworm treatment (you can find further information in this post).
 If you travel by car you can travel via Eurotunnel or get the ferry between the UK and Europe mainland (more about it in this post).

 E N J O Y!

-Transparency notice: By purchasing something through the Amazon links in this post, at no cost for you, you will help The Londog keeping the lights on and providing you with the content you love.
-Thank you in advance for your help!
+Disclosure: By purchasing goods through the Amazon links provided in this post, at no cost for you, you will help The Londog keeping the lights on and giving you with all the content you love.

 Do you travel with your dog?
 What’s your favourite destination?